 Billing and Payment.
-On the 20th day of each month, or as soon thereafter as reasonably possible, Enron Canada shall provide to Customer a statement (the “Billing Statement”) setting forth the following information in respect of the immediately preceding month (the “Billing Month”): all amounts payable in respect of the Management Fee for the Billing Month plus all applicable GST and all other amounts payable to Enron Canada hereunder.
+On the ____ day of each month, or as soon thereafter as reasonably possible, ENA Upstream shall provide to Customer a statement (the “Billing Statement”) setting forth the following information in respect of the immediately preceding month (the “Billing Month”): all amounts payable in respect of the Management Fee for the Billing Month plus all applicable taxes and all other amounts payable to ENA Upstream hereunder.
 To the extent practicable, Billing Statements shall be based upon actual accounting information and, if not available, reasonable estimates may be used and accounts reconciled as soon as practicable in Billing Statements for subsequent months.
 Amounts noted under Billing Statements are due and are to be paid on the 25th of the month following the Billing Month.
 If the 25th of the month is a Saturday or a statutory holiday other than a Monday, the amount shall be due on the immediately preceding business day and if the 25th of the month is a Sunday or statutory holiday falling on a Monday, the amount shall be due on the next following business day.
-Amounts not paid when due shall bear interest at Citibank Canada’s per annum prime rate plus two percent per annum from the date such payment was due until payment in full is received for both the principal amount and all interest.
+Amounts not paid when due shall bear interest at Citibank, N.A.’s prime rate plus two percent per annum from the date such payment was due until payment in full is received for both the principal amount and all interest.
 All payments being due and payable between the parties on the same business day under this Agreement or any other agreement between the parties shall be due and payable under the terms of the relevant agreement; provided that if on any date amounts would otherwise be payable in the same currency under any such agreements by each party, then on such date, each party’s obligation to make payment of any such amount will be automatically satisfied and discharged to the extent of the amount of the lesser amount payable.

 Force Majeure.
-If Enron Canada is prevented or rendered unable by reason of a Services Force Majeure (as defined below) to perform in whole or in part any of the Services, Enron Canada shall be relieved from any of its obligations and covenants set forth in this Agreement respecting the Services throughout the duration of the period but only to the extent that the Services Force Majeure prevents or renders Enron Canada unable in whole or in part to perform the Services.
-“Services Force Majeure” means any event affecting Enron Canada which could not have been reasonably anticipated or controlled by Enron Canada that prevents provision of services under this Agreement.
+If ENA Upstream is prevented or rendered unable by reason of a Services Force Majeure (as defined below) to perform in whole or in part any of the Services, ENA Upstream shall be relieved from any of its obligations and covenants set forth in this Agreement respecting the Services throughout the duration of the period but only to the extent that the Services Force Majeure prevents or renders ENA Upstream unable in whole or in part to perform the Services.
+“Services Force Majeure” means any event affecting ENA Upstream which could not have been reasonably anticipated or controlled by ENA Upstream that prevents provision of services under this Agreement.